Debra Magpie Earling, Director

 Stephanie K. Land's (BA 2014) article for the Economic Hardship Reporting Project was published in the New York Times.

-Christopher Murray (BA 1994) was in town for the Stand Up Stella reunion concert.
+Christopher Murray (BA 1994) and Carmen Hoover (MFA 1995) were in town for the Stand Up Stella reunion concert.

 Khaty Xiong's (MFA 2013) "After We Hid Your Body I Climbed Into Rain" has been published in Glass: A Journal of Poetry.
 Xiong is a 2016 recipient of an Ohio Arts Council Individual Excellence Award.
 Her first collection of poetry, Poor Anima, was recently reviewed by Entropy.